20 useful phrases in French for a trip to France

 You can also say: "I've lost my bag" or "I've lost my phone" so that someone can help you find it, or point you in the direction of the nearest police station.

 • Could you lend me your phone?
-Could you lend me your phone?
+Can you lend me your phone?
 If you've lost your phone, had it stolen or simply run out of battery and need to reach someone, you can ask someone: "Could you lend me your phone?"

 • If you're ill and want to take some medicine?
-You can ask someone on the street, for example, or in a subway station, "I'm looking for a pharmacy."
+You can ask someone on the street, for example, or in a subway station: "I'm looking for a pharmacy."
 I'm looking for a pharmacy.
 The person will understand that they need to give you directions or show you where the nearest pharmacy is.

 That's it for today.